An Advanced Endoscopy Device for:Esophageal Mucosal Resection

 Co-Founder, Chief Scientific Officer

-Ramon Franco, MD has been practicing Otolaryngologist specializing in Laryngology at Massachusetts Eye and Ear Infirmary in Boston, Massachusetts for the past 14 years.
+Ramon A. Franco, Jr., MD, has been practicing Otolaryngologist specializing in Laryngology at Massachusetts Eye and Ear Infirmary in Boston, Massachusetts for the past 14 years.
 During the last 11 years Dr. Franco has been the Division Director for Laryngology where he is directly responsible for the management of a renowned fellowship program in addition to leading globally-recognized research.
 Continue Reading →

 Director of Research and Development